2017 Women's Rugby World Cup final: Route to the final

-In the Semi-Finals New Zealand took on USA and England played Pool C winner France.
+In the semi-finals New Zealand took on USA and England played Pool C winner France.
 The USA team put in a good first half effort to only trail by eight points going into the break.
 They visibly fatigued in the second half though and New Zealand pulled away to claim a 45–12 victory.
 New Zealand scored seven tries in total, with Woodman again starring with four of them.
 Kelly Brazier was named Player of the Match for her playmaking and ball handling skills.
-England overcame France 20–3 n their Semi-Final.
-At half time nothing separated the two teams as they each scored a solitary penalty in wet Belfast conditions.
+England overcame France 20–3 in their semi-final.
+At half time, nothing separated the two teams as they each scored a solitary penalty in wet Belfast conditions.
 In the second half, two 20 year-olds (Sarah Bern and Megan Jones) scored the games only tries and put the game out of France's reach.
-It was a much closer match than the final score indicated, with Jones try coming in the final minutes and not long after the French had narrowly missed scoring one themselves.
+It was a much closer match than the final score indicated, with Jones's try coming in the final minutes and not long after the French had narrowly missed scoring one themselves.